Tyrowo/tyro_work/README.md

   then you can add a little bit of space between the tiles so they don't looked so cramped too
-    maybe give them a default padding? i guess the animated boxes should have a border so you know the underlying text is grouped with it?
+    maybe give them a default padding? i guess the animated boxes should have a border so you know the underlying text is grouped with it? done - change tyrowo inked to - tyrowo inked + portfolio website 1.0 done - then add a second project for randomized leopard print background + portfolio website 2.0

+## Phase 2 - Responsiveness

+need to make image change dynamically with viewport size need to have fonts change size dynamically with viewport size -- especially title fonts. the minor text fonts can stay the same

+set up the scrollbarcontroller -> use the scrollbar controller to make the contact button go to the bottom of the page

+above the divider for the footer on the bottom right there should be like a pseudo fab just an elevated button there that takes you back to the top of the screen -- vertical_align_top

+allow drag scrolling with mouse, it's annoying that that needs to be specified but whatever